 When you see great quotes or reviews on aggregate sites, pull those and incorporate those into all of your other marketing materials.

 Related content: Improve Your B2B LinkedIn Strategy For More Growth & Lead Gen

 Your website, sales decks, product sheets, newsletters.
 Share your accolades everywhere.
 They generally come across as much more authentic than blind case studies or statements from your own executives.

-Some tips on making the best use of social proof from influencers in this Adweek article:
+Some tips on making the best use of social proof content from B2B influencers in this Adweek article:

 - Use testimonials that emphasize the value of your products.